jozech/flash-to-ambient/README.md

 |![](imgs/flash_it_40.png)|![Synthetic ambient image](imgs/fake_it_40.png)|![Ambient image](imgs/real_it_40.png)|
 |![](imgs/flash_it_113.png)|![Synthetic ambient image](imgs/fake_it_113.png)|![Ambient image](imgs/real_it_113.png)|

 Figure 1.
 Some results of our model based on the pix2pix framework.
 Flash images (left), images generated through the generator network (middle) and the ground truth, the ambient image(right).
+These results are obtained after 700 epochs with the default learning rates, 2e-4(generator) and 2e-5(discriminator), and then reducing both learning rates by a factor of 10 to train until 1600 epochs.

 ## Prerequisites